-- Treat other Family Faculty members and PenCRU staff with respect and courtesy. - Respect the confidentiality of information shared by individuals. - Respect confidentiality concerning projects discussed.
-Please see the confidentiality policy for more information. - Try and stay on topic during meetings. - Allow each other to speak in turn.
+- Treat other Family Faculty members and PenCRU staff with respect and courtesy regardless of background.
+We are committed to equality, diversity and inclusion. - Respect the confidentiality of information shared by individuals.

+- Respect confidentiality concerning projects discussed.
+Please see the confidentiality policy for more information. - Try and stay on topic during meetings.

+Allow each other to speak in turn.